-- Mizzou Pharmacy-South Providence Medical Park, 551 E. Southampton Drive, will hold flu clinics through Oct.
-25 on Tuesday afternoons and Thursday mornings.
+- Starting September 3, Mizzou Pharmacy-South Providence Medical Park, 551 E. Southampton Drive, will hold flu clinics on Tuesdays (1 to 5 p.m.), Wednesdays (8 a.m. to 12 p.m.) and Thursdays (8 a.m. to 12 p.m.).
 During those times, dedicated pharmacy staff will administer immunizations.
 Patients receiving the vaccine at the flu clinic can expedite the intake process by printing and completing the vaccination consent form in advance.

 - The Mizzou Quick Care clinics, located in Columbia’s three Hy-Vee grocery stores, will have the shot available for people 2 years and older.

 - Kids of all ages can get a flu shot at their pediatrician's clinic.

 - MU Health Care and the David B. Lichtenstein Foundation will offer free flu shots to children enrolled in Columbia Public Schools.